mishapadidar/stellarator_multiobjective/lab_notebook.md

 ## Lab Notebook

 ### ToDo
-- Compute the data-based bounds
+- Recompute the data-based bounds
-  - Compute bounds on the objectives
-  - Compute bounds on the inputs
 - Set up multiobjective optimization of QHProb1
-  - Use NSGA-II
+  - [x] Use NSGA-II
-  - Rescale objectives and inputs before optimization.
+  - [x] Rescale objectives and inputs before optimization.
-  - save all evaluation data.
+  - [x] save all evaluation data.
   - plot the pareto front.
-- Write an `is_nondominated` function.
 - Implement BoTorch multiobjective method.
 - Write a method for high-order resolution of non-dominated points
 - Thoroughly resolve the pareto front.